lkilcher/dolfyn/doc-src/source/usage.rst

     | pitch                    : <array; (120530,); float32>
     | roll                     : <array; (120530,); float32>

 Note here that the display information includes the size of each array, and its data-type.
 The units of most variables are in the *MKS* system (e.g., velocity is in meters-per-second), and angles are in degrees.
-See the [units]_ section for a complete list of the units of variables handled by |dlfn|.
+See the units_ section for a complete list of the units of |dlfn| variables.

 Data Groups
 -------------